Skip to content

 • Demand for imports and exports

-• Economic statistics such as a county's growth figures, unemployment levels and manufacturing data
+• Economic statistics such as a country's growth figures, unemployment levels and manufacturing data

 Lesson summary

 • Forex movements are measured in pips.
-For most pairs, a pip is a one-digit move in the fourth decimal place of the price
+For most pairs, this means a one-digit move in the fourth decimal place

-• Forex is traded in standard lots, which represent 100,000 units of currency
+• Forex is traded in lots, with a standard lot representing 100,000 units of currency

-• Currency pairs are usually classed as major, minor or exotic
+• Currency pairs are grouped as major, minor or exotic

-• Generally, the stronger the economy of a country, the stronger its currency will be
+• Generally, the stronger a country’s economy, the stronger its currency tends to be

 Lesson complete